kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-16: Least Causeway

-Rising only 5’ above the level of the marsh, this causeway is the lowest of the three connecting to the ziggurat of Kauket (see 10-32).
-Short staircases provide access into the marsh on either side; in addition, numerous small (2’-diameter) holes drilled through the causeway allow water and creatures to move back and forth from the north and south sides of the marsh.
-The portion of the causeway closest to the ziggurat was badly damaged in both the rudishva and Archontean wars.
-The more intact, western portion is lined with 4’-tall iron stakes upon which hang the decomposing corpses of various sacrificial victims – human, goblin, varumani, etc.
+* Rising only 5’ above the marsh, this causeway is the lowest of the three connecting to the ziggurat of Kauket (10-32).
+	* Short staircases provide access into the marsh on either side.
+2'-wide channels through the causeway allow water and creatures to cross sides.
+	* The portion of the causeway closest to the ziggurat was badly damaged in both the rudishva and Archontean wars.
+	* The more intact, western portion is lined with 4’-tall iron stakes, on which hang decomposing corpses of various sacrificial victims – human, goblin, varumani, etc.

-If the heqeti are alerted to the arrival of the PCs, a welcoming party of builders, hoppers and chosen will be waiting on the causeway and in the nearby marsh, hoping to slow the intruders’ progress towards the ziggurat.
+* If the heqeti are on alert, a welcoming party of builders, hoppers and chosen will be waiting on the causeway and in the nearby marsh.

 4 heqeti chosen (see new monsters), as 6th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 6; HP 44, 41, 40, 37; #AT 2; Dmg 3-8 (spear +1), 1-6 (bite).
 Special attacks: hop; acid tongue (1-6 acid damage); +1 damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold and water/ice.
 Possessions: spear +1.